HOG-Diff: Higher-Order Guided Diffusion for Graph Generation: Experiments

 \section{Experiments}

 We assess HOG-Diff against state-of-the-art baselines in both molecular and generic graph generation.
 Ablation studies are further conducted to analyze the impact of different topological guides.
-Complexity analysis and experimental settings are deferred to Apps.~\ref{app:complexity} and \ref{app:exp_set}, while \cref{app:additional-rel} presents further results, including diffusion domain analysis, large-scale SBM experiments, the rationale for filtering choices, variance statistics, and visualizations.
+Complexity analysis and experimental settings are deferred to Appendices~\ref{app:complexity} and \ref{app:exp_set}, while \cref{app:additional-rel} reports additional results, including scalability to large benchmarks, variance statistics, diffusion-domain analysis, the rationale for filtering choices, and visualizations.